PHASE 4 OF 7

 Scope Hammering

 Fixed time, variable scope.
-You don't extend the hackathon — you cut features until what's left fits.
-This is the discipline that separates shipping teams from unfinished messes.
+You cut features until what's left fits.
+This discipline separates shipping teams from unfinished messes.

 Ryan Singer's Shape Up methodology from Basecamp defines scope hammering as “forcefully questioning a design, implementation, or use case to cut scope and finish inside the fixed time box.”
-In a hackathon, time is the one thing you can't negotiate.
+Time is the one thing you can't negotiate.
 Scope is what you cut.

 BUILD THIS